davidkikim/html_study/memo/gitbasics.md

 “git status” - Checks for any new updates to the git file

-“git add . “ - File add and saves the file
+“git add . “ - Add and saves every file
+        . -> (file name) - Adds and saves only (file name)

 “git commit -m “(title)””